2026

 Employee Responsibilities:

-• Inform your leader the nature of the absence and the anticipated length of time you will be off work, if known, per the Attendance and Absence Management policy.
-You are not to provide any diagnosis information when notifying your leader.
+• Inform your leader of the nature of the absence and the anticipated duration, per the Attendance and Absence Management.
+Do not share your diagnosis details.

-• Contact The Standard to file your leave request promptly.
-FMLA/OFLA leave must be initiated within 30 days, and intermittent leave absences (including sick child) must also be reported within 30 days.
+• Contact The Standard promptly to initiate your leave request.
+FMLA/OFLA leave must be initiated within 30 calendar days, and intermittent leave absences (including sick child) must also be reported within 30 calendar days.
 These deadlines align with Paid Leave Oregon’s timely filing requirements.

-• Return paperwork including medical certifications directly to The Standard and Paid Leave Oregon (PLO) on time
+• Submit medical certifications and paperwork to both The Standard and Paid Leave Oregon on time.

 • Employees should make reasonable effort to schedule medical appointments outside of their work schedule, so as not to disrupt business operations.